Black Salt: 7 Potential Health Benefits, Types, And More

 1. Mix all the ingredients in a bowl.

 2. Adjust the quantity of Epsom salt/baking salt according to your skin type.
-Decrease its quantity if you have sensitive skin as it a slightly harsh ingredient.
+Here, you must explore more about Epsom salt, including its benefits and how it works, to be sure of this ingredient before usage.
+Decrease its quantity if you have sensitive skin, as it is a slightly harsh ingredient.

 3. For scrubbing, start with your feet.